Agenda for Change

 Practical Action embeds climate change as a cross-cutting theme across our four universal goals.
 This work, in energy access, agriculture, disaster risk reduction and urban services, is climate smart and is designed to equip poor people to adapt to a changing climate and cope with severe weather events, while also capturing evidence and knowledge to generate the political will necessary to deliver this at scale.

 - We will put poor people central to the climate change agenda to ensure that mitigation, adaptation and loss and damage actions deliver for and do not compromise the development choices of the poorest.

 - In the countries where we are working we will explore the causal relationship between climate change and natural disasters to help people better cope with uncertainty and natural disasters.

 - We will understand the links between smallholder farmers, climate change and opportunities to benefit smallholder farming systems that address the climate challenges making markets work for poverty reduction, food security and environmental sustainability.

 - We aim to better understand climate change as a trigger for human migration.
 As climate stresses increase more people will choose short term temporary migration as well as permanent migration as a mitigation action.

-Climate Change Adaptation (CCA) is seen by many as the answer to the impacts of climate change in developing countries and for poor people everywhere.
+Climate change adaptation is seen by many as the answer to the impacts of climate change in developing countries and for poor people everywhere.
 CCA activities are complex and how the climate impacts will materialise are uncertain; thus CCA runs the risk of not achieving its intended objectives, but could also result in negative effects that might increase vulnerability in the long run.
-Technology justice will thus be central to our design and development of CCA approaches in partnership with climate impacted communities to ensure CCA delivers long term and reaches the poorest.
+Technology Justice will thus be central to our design and development of CCA approaches in partnership with climate impacted communities to ensure CCA delivers long term and reaches the poorest.